PJakcson/iStream2/README.md

 iStream allows you to stream your media onto your big TV screen with no configuration at all!
 Just throw in some files and iStream will do the rest! iStream supports a vast number of media formats and playback devices: From modern SmartTVs via set-top boxes or network-enabled stereos through to software solutions (e.g. Kodi or Plex) running on an HTPC, everything is possible.

-*** IMPORTANT NOTES ***: Due to the nature of the underlying protocols, device vendors have a big area of freedom in implementing these streaming features.
-Therefor it cannot be guaranteed that iStream fully supports your device.
-Please download the free trail version LINK before buying to see if everything works!
-Supported file formats are determined by your playback device, not by iStream.
-Please consult your device's manual if you are uncertain.
-Playback performance is determined by the speed of your network connection, not by iStream.
-WiFi connections might be too slow for high definition content.

 ### Main Features ###

 * Super-fast discovery of all compatible media renderers on your network!